declassed-art/dpdt/README.md

 This toolkit does not use anything non-standard.
 For example, Linux Mint provides everything out of the box.
 For Debian you may need to install cryptsetup, though.
-The drawback is the need to memorize a sequence of bootstrapping commands and long enough passphrase.
+The drawback of the approach being described is the need to memorize a sequence of bootstrapping commands and long enough passphrase.
+However, you can use a tiny device, safely hidden, that would bootstrap your system or even the entire infrastructure.
+Up to you.

 Although this toolkit is quite mature, being used in production for almost six years, I haven't heard it was a subject of rubber-hose cryptanalysis.